FAQ - Spent Nuclear Fuel Storage at SONGS

 Q: How would a potentially compromised SONGS used fuel canister be repaired or replaced?

 If an unacceptable condition is found on a SONGS used fuel canister, there are a number of possible responses depending on the specific conditions.
-In some circumstances, such as an isolated crack, a remote weld repair procedure might be the best solution.
-Under other conditions, the deficient canister could be removed using canister transport equipment and placed in a larger cask on site.
-In still other circumstances, a deficient canister might be shipped to an offsite facility for repacking, using an overpack for radiological shielding during transportation.
+In some circumstances, such as an isolated crack, a remote metallic overlay repair procedure would be the preferable solution.
+SCE has demonstrated this repair method in the field at SONGS.

 The barriers provided by the used fuel dry storage system include (1) the fuel rod cladding, (2) the used fuel canister and finally (3) the surrounding concrete structures.
 The combined effect of three independent barriers provides a high degree of assurance that no significant amount of radioactive material can reach the environment.